Minor Violations May Be Granted Upwards Of Days For Correction

 Q: Can the grace period be extended?

 A: In some cases, extensions might be granted under exceptional circumstances, such as unforeseen delays or significant challenges in implementing the corrective action.
-However, requesting an extension should be done promptly and with valid justification.
+Still, requesting an extension should be done promptly and with valid justification.

 Q: What constitutes proper documentation of corrective actions?